By the time of the 1914 general election New Zealand had reverted to the first-past-the-post system.

 The golden era of first-past-the-post

-The golden era of the first-past-the-post electoral system in New Zealand was probably 1938 to 1951.
+The golden era of the first-past-the-post electoral system in New Zealand was 1938 to 1951.
 In four of the five general elections held during those years, a single party (Labour in 1938 and 1946, National in 1949 and 1951) not only won an absolute majority of the seats in Parliament, but also won more than half the votes.
-The exception was the 1943 election, when a breakaway group led by former Labour MP John A. Lee received 4.3% of the votes, effectively denying Labour a majority of the votes, although Labour – with 11 more seats than the National Party – secured a comfortable parliamentary majority.
+The exception was the 1943 election, when a breakaway group led by former Labour MP John A. Lee received 4.3% of the votes.
+Labour – with 11 more seats than National – still secured a comfortable parliamentary majority.

 Third parties enter the fray

 In 1954 the New Zealand Social Credit Political League contested a general election for the first time.
 The party won just over 11% of the votes, but no parliamentary seats.
 In later elections it would win up to nearly 21% of the votes.
-Social Credit’s entry to the political fray and the emergence of other parties in the 1970s, 1980s and 1990s ensured that for the next half-century neither of the major parties ever again won more than half the votes cast in a general election.
+Social Credit’s arrival and the emergence of other parties from the 1970s ensured that for the next half-century neither of the major parties ever won half the votes cast in a general election.
 Despite this, first-past-the-post meant that either Labour or National always won more than half the seats in Parliament.
-Between 1954 and 1993 National won an absolute majority of the seats in Parliament in 10 out of 14 elections, while Labour won an absolute majority in four.
+Between 1954 and 1993 National won an absolute majority of the seats in Parliament in 10 elections, and Labour won an absolute majority in four.